-2.1 Before we start
+2.1 Introduction

 Configuration moves from theory to device - HAL device that is.
 For those who have had just a bit of computer programming, this section is the "Hello World" of the HAL.
-As noted above halrun can be used to create a working system.
+Halrun can be used to create a working system.
 It is a command line or text file tool for configuration and tuning.
 The following examples illustrate its setup and operation.